solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 the VoteState program or submitting votes to the program.

-The total stake allocated to a VoteState program can be calculated by the sum of all the RewardsState programs that have the VoteState pubkey as the `RewardsState;:delegate`.
+The total stake allocated to a VoteState program can be calculated by the sum of all the Rewar:sState programs that have the VoteState pubkey as the `RewardsState::voter_id`.

 ## Future work